-- framework agreement: "An agreement between an employer and one or more contractors, the purpose of which is to establish the terms governing orders to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged" (SANS/ISO 10845-1:2015).
-For ease of reference, Transnet has used the word "Framework Contract" in the document instead of "Framework Agreement", and where each appears in the RFP, it would carry the same meaning and the words are used inter-changeably. - mini competition or multi bidding in this document means a tender competition between the Service Providers in the Framework contract conducted in accordance with Transnet policies; it means an invitation to submit a Quotation or Proposal issued by the TNPA pursuant to fulfilment of scope of works. - respondent In some parts of this RFP, the word 'respondent' is used to describe service providers participating in this tender.
+- framework agreement: An agreement between an employer and one or more contractors, the purpose of which is to establish the terms governing orders to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged.
+(SANS/ISO 10845-1:2015).
+For ease of reference, Transnet has used the word "Framework Contract" in the document instead of "Framework Agreement", and where each appears in the RFP, it carries the same meaning and the words are used inter-changeably. - mini competition or multi bidding in this document means a tender competition between the Service Providers in the Framework contract conducted in accordance with Transnet policies; it means an invitation to submit a Quotation or Proposal issued by the TNPA pursuant to fulfilment of scope of works. - respondent In some parts of this RFP, the word 'respondent' is used to describe service providers participating in this tender.
 The words 'respondent,', 'tenderer' and 'bidder' have the same meaning and are used inter-changeably. - RFQ Request for Quotation.
 A request for price offers from contractors in the framework contract. - task-order contract means a contract for services that does not procure or specify a firm quantity of services (other than a minimum or maximum quantity) and that provides for the issuance of orders for the performance of tasks during the period of the contract.

-Senior Procurement Specialist

-CITI The Employer's agent is Schol Fredarchient Specialist
+C.1.4 The Employer's agent is: Senior Procurement Specialist

 Name: Siphiwo Qangani

 Address: eMendi Building

 N2 Neptune Road

-Off Klub Road, Port of Ngqura
+Off Klub Road, Port of Nggura

 Port Elizabeth

-6100

-E - mail TNPATenderenquiries3@transnet.net
+E - mail TNPATenderenguiries3@transnet.net